-For the doctoral dissertation, an abstract not to exceed 350 words is to be included-approximately one and one-half pages with the main body of text doubled-spaced.
+For the doctoral dissertation, an abstract not to exceed 350 words or 1,450 characters is to be included.
+This translates to approximately one and one-half pages with the main body of text doubled-spaced.
 The abstract should state the research problem briefly, describe the methods and procedures used in gathering data or studying the problem, and give a condensed summary of the findings of the study.
-The abstract heading, prepared according to sample page in the Appendix or at https://graduate.ucr.edu/filing-resources, must include the title of the dissertation, your name as it appears on your records at the Registrar's Office, the degree, graduate program, name of the institution, conferral date of degree (month and year only), and the name of your committee chairperson(s).
+The abstract heading, prepared according to sample page in the Appendix or at https://graduate.ucr.edu/filing-resources, must include the title of the dissertation, your name as it appears on your records at the

+Registrar's Office, the degree, graduate program, name of the institution, conferral date of degree (month and year only), and the name of your committee chairperson(s).